InimicalPart/DialogFlow-Intent-Manager/README.md

 If both `--create` and `--delete` are not specified, the script will proceed with the interactive part.

-If `--project-id/-p` and `--authorization-path/-a` are specified, the script will not look for `config.json` and will use the values specified.<br>
+If `--project-id/-p` and `--authorization-path/-a` are specified, the script will not look for `config.json` and will use the values specified.

 To see all switches and get a description of them, run the script with the `--help/-h` switch.